alacrity-ai/shipwright-survivors/README.md

 - [ ] Add 5 more weapons

 TODOS:
+  - [ ] Boss should have maximum damage intake per second, or per 5 seconds, to avoid insta gibbing a boss.
   - [ ] New placed blocks don't inherit Ship Color override.

   - [ ] Some lights still occassionally leak